DmitriySkibinsky/Algorithms-and-computation-methods/source/liner_matrix.md

 - λ is the regularization parameter that controls the balance between the accuracy of fitting the data and the magnitude of the solution

 #### Solution of the Problem
-The solution to this problem can be obtained by finding the vector that minimizes the functional:
+<p>&nbsp;&nbsp;&nbsp;&nbsp;The solution to this problem can be obtained by finding the vector that minimizes the functional:

 <p align="center">
   <img src="https://github.com/DmitriySkibinsky/Algorithms-and-computation-methods/blob/main/source/2.%20Solution%20of%20linear%20equations/img/tihonov2.png" alt="tihonov2"